stockmind/gpd-pocket-ubuntu-respin/README.md

 [Amazon UK - AUKEY USB C 29W PD 2.0](https://www.amazon.co.uk/gp/product/B01MYVJELP/ref=oh_aui_detailpage_o07_s00?ie=UTF8&psc=1)

 [Amazon IT - AUKEY USB C 29W PD 2.0](https://www.amazon.it/gp/product/B01N6536VP/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1)

+## Suggested packages

+### Multitouch

+ - Google Chrome: Works out of the box with multitouch gestures.
+No configuration needed.
+ - [Touchegg](https://github.com/JoseExposito/touchegg/issues/281#issuecomment-255712894): This enable some multitouch gesture on touchscreen and you can use it like a touchpad.
+It works only with non-libinput backend.
+Works good on XFCE.
+Won't work with GNOME, Elementary OS.
+[Issue](https://github.com/JoseExposito/touchegg/issues/281) [Possible fix for GNOME, Elementary OS](https://github.com/JoseExposito/touchegg/issues/281#issuecomment-255712894)
+ You can install it by issuing "sudo apt-get install touchegg" and use, or try the [gpdpocket-touchegg-config](https://github.com/nexus511/gpd-ubuntu-packages) package by nexus511
+ - [Libinput-gestures](https://github.com/bulletmark/libinput-gestures): This enable multitouch gestures.
+Works on GNOME, Unity, Elementary OS and Desktop Environment that use libinput as default.
+It supports Xorg and partially Wayland.

 ## Monitor CPU frequencies